nancopeland/nancopeland.github.io/flex-grid-menu.md

 ![medium menu after](/img/flex_menu/medium_menu_after.png)
 <span class="caption">After (on smaller desktop screens)</span>

 The first thing to change was the **sub menu CTAs** (the menu on the right).
 To account for the thinner screen width, I removed the CTA for "search" because the magnifying glass is fairly universally known to represent "search".
-I considered removing the CTA for the newsletter signup link as well but I don't think the email icon makes much sense without "signup".
+I considered removing the CTA for the newsletter signup link as well but I don't think the email icon makes much sense without "sign up".

 The other element to address was the **"Topics" menu**.
 On desktop, the "Topics" menu is visible at the top of the page but changes to a dropdown on scroll (see screenshot above).
 It is also a horizontal menu.
 I knew on a medium-sized screen, all the items in the menu wouldn't fit horizontally so it should be vertical.